Franco D'Alessandro: Personal life

 D’Alessandro forged close and enduring friendships with his mentors, author Joseph Papaleo, playwright Edward Albee, and actress Olympia Dukakis.

 D’Alessandro sits on the Advisory Boards of the EquiLibri/Piazza Navona Italian Literary Prize, where he is a poetry judge, and on the Elizabeth Seton Children’s, a home and care facility for medically complex children.
 D’Alessandro is gay, and much of his poetry chronicles coming out in his high school and college years.
-He lives with his life-partner in Westchester County, New York.
+He lives with his husband in Westchester County, New York.